tinatae/honeybeegraph/README.md

 #### Sample Code:
   ##### Data Container
   ##### The focus of this project was learning the D3 syntax & incorporating it with React.
-The code sample below maps through the raw data, adds an additional value called `added_together` & is passed to the graph container as `cleanData` props when it is fully updated.
+The code sample below maps through the raw data, adds an additional value called `added_together` and is passed to the graph container as `cleanData` props when it is fully updated.

     dataSetCreator(data) {
         let workingData;